Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 However, the internet makes it possible to do some shopping without paying a higher price.

 There are about two dozen companies that offer travel insurance.
-The only difference between them are the coverage limits and the price.
+The only difference between them is the coverage limits and the price.

 Compare the exact same policy with the same limits between two different companies.
 You will have two different prices.
 Why pay more for the same thing?

 There are several comparison marketplaces on the internet where you can shop.